bbauska/Coursera-Bootstrap/readme.md

 You can see that.

-Again, this is just some quotation that I\'m using just for fun to show you, also at the same time illustrating, how the blockquote works, and also how we can create another kind of card in Bootstrap.
+Again, this is just some quotation that I&apos;m using just for fun to show you, also at the same time illustrating, how the blockquote works, and also how we can create another kind of card in Bootstrap.

 With this, we have added in the code for displaying the blockquote here.

-Let me see if that changes, and then we\'ll go and take a look at how this quotation is displayed in our web page.
+Let me see if that changes, and then we&apos;ll go and take a look at how this quotation is displayed in our web page.

 Going to the browser, in our page, you can see that our history and the